-4.2.
+3.19.
 Hatch Spacing Distance

 Hatch spacing is the distance between adjacent laser scan tracks.
 In general, hatch distances are chosen to ensure approximately 30% overlap between passes.
-For instance, if the melt pool diameter is 80 μm, a hatch spacing of around 60 μm may be used to achieve this overlap [62, 149].
+For instance, if the melt pool diameter is 80 μm, a hatch spacing of approximately 60 um may be used to achieve this overlap [62, 149].
 As presented in Equation 1, increasing the hatch spacing directly reduces the input energy.
-Improper selection of hatch spacing can lead to bonding defects, LOF, altered cooling rates, residual stresses, interlayer porosity [150, 151], surface roughness [36], and cracking [109].
-In fact, most defects related to energy density can be influenced by hatch spacing.
-As noted by Saghaian et al. [152], this parameter can affect the microstructure, texture, and thermomechanical properties of alloys produced by LBAM (Figure 11).
-A complex relationship between hatch spacing and dwell time should also be considered when treating this as a variable parameter [2, 153].
+Improper selection of hatch spacing can lead to bonding defects, low oxygen fusion (LOF), altered cooling rates, residual stresses, interlayer porosity [150, 151], surface roughness [36], and cracking [109].
+Most defects related to energy density can be influenced by hatch spacing.
+As noted by Saghaian et al. [152], this parameter can affect the microstructure, texture, and thermosmechanical properties of alloys produced by LBAM (Figure 11).
+A complex relationship exists between hatch spacing and dwell time, which should also be considered as a variable parameter [2, 153].